Cooking Channel (Canada): SexTV: The Channel

+Under Corus ownership

-As W Movies
+W Movies

 On July 14, 2009, CTVglobemedia announced that it would sell Sex TV, along with Drive-In Classics (then Sundance Channel, now defunct), to Corus Entertainment for a combined CAD$40 million.
 In late September, Corus announced that the channel would be rebranded as W Movies, a spin-off of W Network with a focus on films targeting women.
 The sale was approved by the CRTC on November 19, with the transaction being completed by December.
 The on-air relaunch as W Movies took place on March 1, 2010.

 On December 2, 2011, W Movies launched a high definition feed.
-It is currently available through all major television providers in the country.
+It was available through all major television providers in the country.

-As Cooking Channel
+Relaunch as Cooking Channel

-On October 19, 2016, Corus announced that a Canadian version of Cooking Channel—a spin-off of its Canadian version of Food Network, would be the rebranding of W Movies on December 12, 2016.
-Its launch came several months after Bell Media's re-launch of Gusto, which competes directly against Food Network.
+After the CRTC relaxed genre protection rules in 2015, Corus announced on October 19, 2016 that W Movies would be relaunched as a Canadian version of Cooking Channel on December 12, 2016.
+The network served as a spin-off of Corus's Canadian version of Food Network, and came shortly after Bell Media's re-launch of Gusto, which competes directly against Food Network.
 Scripps Networks Interactive subsequently acquired a 19.8% interest in the channel.

-Some providers also had to move the channel to a different number.
-The HD feed was also rebranded to match, and was launched in 2017 on Shaw Direct.
+Network closure

+In June 2024, Rogers announced it had acquired the rights to all Warner Bros.
+Discovery factual and lifestyle television brands beginning January 1, 2025, including Food Network and Cooking Channel.
+Rogers stated that the Cooking Channel brand will operate as a digital platform on Citytv+, rather than being relaunched as a new discretionary service.
+While Corus announced plans to relaunch Food Network as Flavour Network on December 30, 2024, several television providers have stated that Cooking Channel will shut down on January 1, 2025.
+This change was directly confirmed by Corus via the channel's website in December, stating that Corus will no longer offer the channel and would focus more on Flavour Network and Home Network.
+The channel's licence was revoked by the CRTC on February 21, 2025.

+As of 2025, the channel's website is now directed to the Cooking Channel section of Citytv+.

 Programming

-The Cooking Channel airs programming identical to its U.S. counterpart such as A Cook's Tour, Ace of Cakes, Bill's Food, Bitchin' Kitchen, Caribbean Food Made Easy, Chuck's Day Off, Chinese Food Made Easy, Cupcake Wars, Drink Up, Easy Chinese San Francisco by Ching He Huang, Everyday Exotic, Everyday Italian with Giada De Laurentiis, FoodCrafters, Food Jammers, French Food at Home, Good Eats, Indian Food Made Easy, Iron Chef (original Japanese version), Iron Chef America, MasterChef Canada, Spice Goddess, Two Fat Ladies, and Tyler's Ultimate, in addition to various past programs hosted by Julia Child and Nigella Lawson.
-Other original programs featured include Dinner at Tiffani's hosted by Tiffani Thiessen, Man Fire Food hosted by Roger Mooking, Food: Fact or Fiction? hosted by Michael McKean, Tia Mowry at Home hosted by Tia Mowry, Cheap Eats hosted by Ali Khan, Carnival Eats hosted by Noah Cappe, Rev Run's Sunday Suppers hosted by Rev Run, Unique Eats, Unique Sweets, and Donut Showdown.
+Cooking Channel primarily aired programming similar to Food Network, albeit with a larger emphasis on instruction- and personality-based programming over reality and competition-style series.

 As SexTV: The Channel, the network aired programming devoted to human sexuality including issues on love, dating, romance and related subjects.
-Past programs on the network include Sex Wars: Gender in the Age of Representation, Beyond Carnival: Sex in Brazil, and Sexploration.
+Past programs on the network included Sex Wars: Gender in the Age of Representation, Beyond Carnival: Sex in Brazil, and Sexploration.